jpzhangvincent/StackOverflow-MLproject/README.md

 - predicting the quality of a post
 - predict whether the answers would be duplicated/deleted at the creation time for a post
-- ommunity detection to understand the connections between topics
+- Community detection to understand the connections between topics